Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ### Structure of the "AM" installation
 *In both cases, the "INSTALL" script will create:*
-*- the script "/opt/am/APP-MANAGER"*
+- *the script "/opt/am/APP-MANAGER"*
-*- the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)* *- the directory "/opt/am/.cache" (where all processes will been executed)* *- the directory "/opt/am/modules" (containing the .am modules for the non-core options)* *- the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"*
+- *the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)*
+- *the directory "/opt/am/.cache" (where all processes will been executed)*
+- *the directory "/opt/am/modules" (containing the .am modules for the non-core options)*
+- *the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"*

 *NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
 If you are interested, go [to the next paragraph](#how-to-install-quotappmanquot), else [Back to "Main Index"](#main-index) or see "[all the available options" at [github.com/ivan-hc/AM#usage](https://github.com/ivan-hc/AM#usage).*